 Watch this video by our friends at T-Bar Films for a little taste of amazing: https://vimeo.com/67396050

-- On-snow training Schedule has been updated again (10/7/21)!
-Training Schedule 2021-22.
-This schedule may be updated some more, stay tuned and stay flexible.
+- On-snow training Schedule has just been updated for 2022-23: Training Schedule

 - All members of Cochran’s Ski Club must also be registered with U.S. Ski & Snowboard Association.
-Visit USS&S for more details, current membership levels shown here: USS&S Alpine Skiing Membership Descriptions
+Visit U.S. Ski & Snowboard for more details, current membership levels shown here: U.S. Ski & Snowboard Alpine Skiing Membership Descriptions 2022-23

 - Membership in Vermont Alpine Races Association (VARA) is also required for participation in Northern Vermont Council (NVC) races.
 Current membership levels are here: Join VARA

-- Please note, USS&S and VARA membership fees are not refundable.
+- Please note, U.S. Ski & Snowboard and VARA membership fees are not refundable.
 If you have questions about whether this is right for you, ask! firstname.lastname@example.org

-- The Race Schedule for 2021-22 is in the works with VARA and USS&S. Coaches will provide athletes with race schedules.
+- Race Schedule for 2022-23 is in the works with VARA and USS&S. Coaches will provide athletes with race schedules.
 Updates to the Northern Vermont Council (NVC) race schedule can be found on VARA

 - Athletes who participate in NVC races must also be registered with VARA.
 VARA fees are not refundable.

-- Coaches will determine race schedule with U16-U19 athletes.
+- Coaches will determine race schedule with U16-U21 athletes.

-- Financial assistance is available.
-If your aspiring ski racer is a U8 or U10 and you need financial assistance, please email email@example.com.
-For older racers (U12-U14-U16-U18-U21 athletes), we have a Member Financial Assistance Program, here’s the application: Cochran’s Ski Club Member Financial Assistance Program application.
-These applications are due by September 30.
+- Financial assistance is available, updated this season to welcome both new and returning athletes.
+If your racer is a U8 or U10 and you need financial assistance, please email email@example.com.
+For older racers (U12-U14-U16-U18-U21 athletes), we have a Member Financial Assistance Program, here’s the application: Cochran’s Ski Club Member Financial Assistance Application.
+Member Financial Assistance applications should be received by October 9; and awards made by October 15.
+Applications received after the due date will be awarded on a rolling basis while funds are available.
 For any family, Cochran’s Ski Area will waive your pass fee, so again, just let us know.

 - Ski Club Primer: Volunteering at races and other events is at the heart of Ski Club engagement.
 There are lots of opportunities to help with the races!